 It also allows your agency to focus on the other technology needed to deliver your services.

-The Microsoft Cloud, Software and Services Agreement has the option to be renewed for an additional 3 years in 2021.
+The Microsoft Cloud, Software and Services Agreement has been renewed by the Department of Internal Affairs (DIA) for an additional 3 years.

 Te Tari Taiwhenua Department of Internal Affairs

 The MCSSA has a defined set of eligible agencies and excludes some state-owned enterprises.

 Contact email@example.com to check your agency is eligible.

 If your agency has an existing G2012/G2015 agreement and wants to purchase from the MCSSA, you must have a minimum of 100 seats to enter the agreement.
 Small agencies can join/sub-license with larger agencies to access the agreement.